benoitsan/BBUncrustifyPlugin-Xcode/README.md

 * Use the menu `Format Active File` to format the source file actually opened in the editor.

 * Use the menu `Format Selected Lines` to format the selected source code (multiple selection is supported).
 The selection is automatically extended in full lines.
-If the selection is empty, it uses the line under the cursor. *Keep in mind that formatting selected lines can fail depending of the selected scope*.
+If the selection is empty, it uses the line under the cursor.

 * Use the menu `Edit Configuration` to edit the formatter configuration in an external editor.